 The Board meets with members of the executive Management team and key staff members through their participation in meetings and presentations to the Board and, less informally through social events typically held during the year.
-The Board also has a practice of inviting high-potential executives to quarterly Board dinners, which allows advancing the succession planning in a less formal way.
 This exposure allows Board members to become familiar and interact with members of Management who are potential future leaders of the Corporation.
-However, although the Board remains focused on attracting and retaining the best possible talent and monitors talent in the organization and considers succession planning on an ongoing, informal basis, the organization's ongoing turnaround efforts mean that Board's focus has been in working with management to appropriately downsize the organization, including a reduction in management headcount.
+However, although the Board remains focused on attracting and retaining the best possible talent and monitors talent in the organization and considers succession planning on an ongoing, informal basis, the organization's ongoing turnaround efforts mean that the Board's focus has been in working with management to appropriately downsize the organization, including a reduction in Management headcount.